idesis-gmbh/BareBrowser/app/_root/README.md

 After restarting BareBrowser just go to a web site, `https://www.forbes.com` is a 'recommended' example.
-Now every time Forbes loads a resource which doesn't origin from `*forbes.com` the browser window will *shiver for you* (it also talks on the command-line to you), so you can sit back and relax ;-).
+Now every time Forbes loads a resource which doesn't origin from `*forbes.com` the browser window will *shiver for you* (it also 'talks' to you on the command-line), so you can sit back and relax ;-).

 \* Beware, `Nervous.js` is a quick hack, it's by no means stable or complete, it may fail any time